Pop Goes the World (song): 2012 version

-The song was re-recorded during the Love in the Age of War sessions, with Ivan Doroschuk on vocals, James Love on guitar and bass, and Louise Dawson on keyboards and drum programming.
-The recording was released as a digital single in 2012.
+The song was re-recorded and released as a digital single in 2012.

 In popular culture

 The song was featured in the 1987 film Date with an Angel, which starred Phoebe Cates, Emmanuelle Béart and Michael E. Knight.
 The song was also featured very briefly in the 1991 film Scanners II: The New Order.

 The song was used by Tide in TV advertisements for their "Pods" in 2012.
 The opening riff of the song was also utilized in the promotional advertising for the American television series Young Sheldon in the summer of 2017.

 Football teams in several countries use versions of the song as chants: